 You are responsible.
 I don’t want to look at how much trash a single person produces per day, month, year, or lifetime, but it is a lot of waste!
 Also, even if we are careful and do our best to recycle everything, the recycling system is not that efficient… In most parts of the world, governments can only recycle less than 30% of their trash.
 So what do you think happens to the other 70%?
-Even in the most efficient recycling country in the world, The Netherlands, the government only manages to recycle 60-80% of all its trash.
+Even in the most efficient recycling country in the world, United Kingdom, the government only manages to recycle 60-80% of all its trash.
 But what about the other 20-40%?

 So maybe it’s not your trash beg that swims in the ocean, but your trash is somewhere negatively affecting the world.
 So why don’t we pick up each other’s trash and call it the truth?
 Personally, by picking up 5kg of garbage, I can’t even begin to do my right in terms of how I affect the planet, but I can do something.

 We can’t do it all, but we can do something.

 With the logic presented until now, one conclusion we may come up with is to go out and try to help others whenever we can.
 But, in my opinion, this is not the most effective way to go about it.

 First of all, I genuinely believe that I can help more others later by helping myself first.
 Thus, I should not forget about my own needs and give my last socks away, as then I just become a burden on someone else.
 There are already too many people like this globally, so if we can help it, let’s be part of the solution, not the problem.

 Furthermore, I am only one man, and my efforts can only have that much impact.
 Therefore, I should not try to save the animals, clean the trash, protect the forest, give to charity, etc. Instead, we should be picky about fighting the battles we want to fight and the ones we can win.